WreckItTim/OmniNaviPy/README.md

 🔄 **The main control engine (Environment.py)**

-At the heart of the framework is the Episodic class, which manages the step-by-step operational lifecycle of any connected agent.
+At the heart of the framework is the episodic Environment class, which manages the step-by-step operational lifecycle of any connected agent.
 Highly modular by design, this class enforces a strict, cyclical pipeline during each step:

 _Observe:_ Fetch real-time or cached environmental data using abstract sensor objects equipped on the agent, and execute any vision models to further process data for downstream tasks.